 We use very small amounts of each food in our packets, so even if your baby has an intolerance to any of the 3 foods (such as cow's milk), it is still gentle enough to use.
 The protein amounts we use are equivalent to less than 1 teaspoon of yogurt or cow’s milk, 1/8th teaspoon of peanut butter, and 1/250th of a cooked egg.

-If your baby has a confirmed food allergy it's very important to note that Ready, Set, Food! is not to be used to treat existing food allergies.
-Once an allergy develops there is no cure.
+If your baby has a confirmed food allergy it's very important to note that Ready.
+Set.
+Food! is not to be used to treat existing food allergies.
 If you aren't sure if your baby has an intolerance or an allergy, you should speak to your pediatrician.